amplitude/Amplitude-Node/packages/node/README.md

 Network requests can fail for a variety of reasons, and it is important that the SDK provides a layer of **robustness** and **correctness** when these failures happen.

 By default, the Node SDK will retry events on loop after a short pause if it finds that a request has failed; however, this strategy is not ideal for every use case.
-As such, you can provide your own `retryClass` so long as it implements a `sendEventsWithRetry` function.
+As such, you can provide your own `retryClass` that implements the exported `Retry` interface (currently a single `sendEventsWithRetry` function).
 For example, there is a secondary `OfflineRetryHandler` that is meant for a more opinionated use case where network requests may not always be available for long periods of time:

 ```
 import { init, OfflineRetryHandler } from "@amplitude/node"